-O (Off): Turns the wiper off.
+$\bigcirc$ (Off): Turns the wiper off.

-(Rear Wiper Delay): Turns on the rear wiper delay.
+(Rear Wiper Delay): Turns on the rear wiper with a longer delay between wipes.

-(Rear Wiper): Turns on the rear wiper.
+(Rear Wiper): Turns on the rear wiper with a short delay between wipes.

 (Rear Wiper Wash): Press this button on the end of the lever to spray washer fluid on the rear window.
 The wipers will clear the rear window and either stop or return to your preset speed.
 For more washer cycles, press and hold the button.